Dad shares photo as Aly Jenkins’ newborn daughter is discharged from hospital

 Since then, Scott Jenkins has been sharing regular updates about Sydney’s progress on social media.

-As of Tuesday, a GoFundMe page set up for the family has raised nearly $150,000.
+As of Tuesday, a GoFundMe page set up for the family has raised over $150,000.

 A memorial service for Aly Jenkins was held Sunday.